Alec-Stashevsky/blocklength/cran-comments.md

 ## R CMD check results

+* This is a new release.

 ### Local Machine

 There were no ERRORs, WARNINGs or NOTEs

-* This is a new release.
-* This is a first time submission.

 ### Win-builder

-I did get two NOTEs about the length of time to run the example code for hhj.R I have reduced the time as much as possible to compute the example for `hhj()`, but the function is somewhat intensive inherently.

-I also got a WARNING about building documentation, pasted below:
+1 ERROR and 1 WARNING due to failed pdf latex compilation.
+This is a well known issue and I believe it is due to the pdflatex engine used on the win-builder server, because there is unicode (hyphens only) contained in .Rd files.
+It would be nice to be able to keep the hyphens in there for readability but I can remove if needed.
+Output included below:

 ```
 * checking PDF version of manual ...
 WARNING